Religious Studies, PhD

-The academic study of religion is a central component of the humanities and has become increasingly recognized as a critical tool in understanding society and politics in a globalized world.
-You will graduate with a firm understanding of the role religion plays in today's world and with an expertise that prepares you for careers in academia and beyond.
+Gain a firm understanding of the role religion plays in today's world and the expertise that prepares you for careers in academia and beyond.

 The academic study of religion is a central component of the humanities and has become increasingly recognized as a critical tool in understanding society and politics in a globalized world.

 The PhD program in religious studies is designed for graduate students who would benefit from greater expertise regarding the nature and role of religion around the world.
 The program provides supplementary training that includes history, anthropology, political science, journalism, secondary education and justice studies.

 Doctoral tracks in the study of religion approach the study in a variety of contexts.
 Specifically offered are tracks in:

 - anthropology of religion